-As the material particles are processed, the volume of liquid in the slurry increases, thereby decreasing the comminution effect of the liquid jets.
-As such, in another embodiment, the slurry exiting mill 100 could be processed in a centrifuge to eliminate the excess liquid and make the slurry more concentrated before it is fed into the second
+As the particles are passed through the mill, the volume 60 of fluid in the slurry increases, thereby decreasing the comminution effect of the fluid jets.
+As such, in another embodiment, the slurry exiting mill 100 could be processed in a centrifuge to eliminate the excess fluid and make the slurry more concentrated before it is fed into the second stage mill, as described above.
+Alternatively, the particles could be completely dried and introduced again into the mill 100 in a dry state.

 In one embodiment, the material to be processed is anthracite, commonly known as coal, having a starting size, also referred to as a feed size, of 600-1,200 microns.
-Although this is a preferable range for the feed size, the feed size could be less than 600 microns and could be as high as 0.5 inches.
+Although this is a preferable range for the feed size, the feed size could be less than 600 microns and could be as high as 5 0.5 inches.

 It would be apparent to one skilled in the relevant art that the present mill 100 could be used to process a variety of other materials, both organic and inorganic, having various feed sizes.
-For example, the mill of the present invention could be used to process any of the following: silica carbides for abrasive use; various silica compounds for high density ceramics; garnet for abrasive and cutting uses; alumina for abrasive and structural ceramic uses; coke and coke by-products; metal powders such as magnetite, zinc, copper, brass and nickel; mica; vermiculite; silicon dioxide; carbon black; and any other brittle material that needs to be finely ground.
-Further, the mill of the present invention could be used to process a variety of organic materials, including, for example: wood, food products and products for use as pharmaceuticals.
+For example, the mill of the present invention 10 could be used to process any of the following: silica carbides for abrasive use; various silica compounds for high density ceramics; garnet for abrasive and cutting uses; alumina for abrasive and structural ceramic uses; coke and coke by-products; metal powders such as magnetite, zinc, copper, 15 brass and nickel; mica; vermiculite; silicon dioxide; carbon black; and any other brittle material that needs to be finely ground.
+Further, the mill of the present invention could be used to process a variety of organic materials, including, for example: wood, food products and products for use as 20 pharmaceuticals.

 In one embodiment, the material particles are dry as they are fed into first chamber 102.
-In another embodiment, the 35 material particles could be fed into first chamber 102 as part of a slurry, e.g., a mixture of material particles and a liquid, such as water or oil.
+In another embodiment, the material particles could be fed into first chamber 102 as part of a slurry, e.g., a mixture of material particles and a fluid.
+25